Who doesn’t like homemade bread? And who wouldn’t be happy with some great bread recipes?

 Commercially prepared yeast lacks the bacteria of a sourdough bread starter.

-Which means the yeast is not nearly as nutritious as sourdough because it does not go through the the sourdough fermentation process.
+Which means the yeast is not nearly as nutritious as sourdough because it does not go through the sourdough fermentation process.

 Sourdough Bread Starter Fermentation Process